emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Type*: `string`

-  The Redis Command used to query data for authentication such as password hash, currently only supports <code>HGET</code> and <code>HMGET</code>.
+  The Redis Command used to query data for authentication such as password hash, currently only supports `HGET` and `HMGET`.

 **authn-redis:standalone.password_hash_algorithm**